Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 > The first post-BootROM, post-IMG4, post-exploit Quantum-Class Loader that executes directly from `0x0` across all SoCs — Apple A12+++, Qualcomm, MTK, and even undefined or future architectures.

-## 🔥 What’s New in v2.7?
+## 🔥 What’s New in v2.8?

-- Now supported multiple processors ISA (ARM, MIPS, RISC-V, x86, etc)
+- Now support multiple processors ISA (ARM, MIPS, RISC-V, x86, etc)

 ---